ysh329/dlsys/README.md

 # dlsys

 ## Enable MathJax on GitHub
-This is an chrome plugin, click [here](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima/related) to install `GitHub with MathJax`.
+This is a chrome plugin, click [here](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima/related) to install `GitHub with MathJax`.